 One of the most prominent topics of our meeting seemed to be on how to sustain the relationship between the villages in which Raleigh enter and do the work after we have gone.
 Not only the relationship but also the maintenance of the gravity feed water systems themselves and the knowledge that the community learning projects continue to be able to support their community of adults and children alike.

-There seems to be an attitude from a small minority of the local villagers that Raleigh arrive, do work and leave.
+There seems to be an attitude from a small minority of the local villagers that Raleigh arrive, do the work and then leave.
 Which is essentially what we do, in black and white.
-However it is or should be much deeper than that.
-The villagers need to invest and be involved in what Raleigh do from the beginning, not only to grasp a sense of achievement once a project is completed but also to then be able to maintain the project going forward.
+However it is, or should be much deeper than that.
+The villagers need to be invested and involved in the projects Raleigh undertake from the beginning, not only to gain a sense of achievement once a project has been completed, but also to then be able to maintain the project going forward, therefore encouraging sustainability.
 In most scenarios this is of course the case, but there are always things that can be improved.

 AFC themselves have their own strategies.
 One of which is to start constructing solar panels in villages so that they can have their own electricity.
 Sanitation is also massively on Raleigh’s agenda for the future.
 Clean water as well as access to water.
 The meeting was really interesting and fascinating for me to learn more about Raleigh strategy.
 To be honest I felt like I wanted to get involved more.
 Even started to contribute to the conversations themselves and suggest things.
 I don’t know.
 I was really inspired by the meeting.

-Because my future goal is to set up my own charity, this was overall a fantastic insight into the more strategic side of Raleigh international and the ways in which you can work with partners and sponsorship in order to achieve targets/goals.
+Because a potential future goal is to set up my own charity; this was overall a fantastic insight into the more strategic side of Raleigh international and the ways in which you can work with partners and sponsorship in order to achieve targets/goals.

 We visited Kampung Sugondon Mugunadai which is a previous project site where Raleigh constructed a water gravity feed system over the summer.
 Here we managed to talk to the head of the village with a translator to see what he felt about the work Raleigh did and if there was anything else he could see being beneficial to the continueing developemnts of his village.